lasp/adamant/PERF.md

 **Analysis:** Pickle deserialization per call was already fast (~5-9ms for models.db/model_cache.db).
 The cache helps with repeated same-key lookups within a process, but most lookups are unique keys (different package names).
 The 262 redo subprocesses each build their own cache from scratch.

 **Verdict:** Minimal impact.
 Keep for correctness/future use but this isn't the bottleneck.

+---

+## perf/04-bulk-preload — Bulk Preload Database Into Memory (REGRESSION)

+**Change:** At database open, iterate all entries and deserialize them into a Python dict, eliminating per-key UnQLite lookups entirely.

+**Result:** ~84.9s (baseline: ~65.5s) — **29% REGRESSION**

+**Analysis:** The databases contain many entries (all packages across the entire Adamant project), but each build only accesses a small subset.
+Bulk-deserializing everything wastes time on unused entries.
+With 262 subprocesses, each paying this upfront cost, the overhead is massive.

+**Verdict:** REVERTED.
+Branched off perf/03 for future work.

+---

+## perf/05-lazy-filelock — Lazy-Import filelock Module

+**Change:** Defer `from filelock import FileLock, Timeout` until actually needed (write operations only).
+The `filelock` module imports `asyncio` (~54ms), which is wasted overhead in the many read-only redo subprocesses that never acquire file locks.

+**Result:** ~60.0s (2 runs: 60.0s, 59.9s) — **8.4% improvement over baseline**

+**Analysis:** This is the first optimization to produce a meaningful wall-time reduction.
+The filelock/asyncio import was happening in every single redo subprocess (262 of them), adding ~54ms × 262 ≈ 14s of cumulative import time.
+Since redo runs 8 parallel jobs, this translates to ~1.8s wall-time per parallel slot, totaling ~5-6s real improvement.
+Read-only subprocesses (majority of the 262) never need filelock.

+**Verdict:** KEEP.
+Significant win with zero risk — lazy import is semantically identical.